basilkottilingal/hmesh/src/syntax/README.md

 # Defining Additional C Grammar for high level mesh manipulation

-For the reason of faster code writing and fewer error, it might be a good idea to define few syntaxes related to mesh mainly for
+For the reason of faster code writing and avoiding error while writing repetitive low level iterators and functions, it might be a good idea to define few syntaxes related to mesh mainly for
   * vertex, edge, face iterators,
   * accessing scalars, and other attributes (\_HmeshArray) faster
   * converting high level mathematical expression to low level code, and adapt to CUDA/OMP/MPI/AVX etc depending on running config, hardware capabilites, etc.

 ## Requiremennt: flex, bison